Medical Housing Accommodations

 |June 25, 2020||Incoming freshmen and transfer students for 2020-2021|

 The deadlines for completed requests for fall 2019 to spring 2020 academic year are as follows:

 |February 28, 2019||Returning students for 2019-2020|

 |June 5, 2019||Incoming freshmen and transfer students for 2019-2020|

 Step 1: Apply for Housing

-- All returning students who wish to receive housing must apply for housing in order to indicate their intention to participate in the room selection process by submitting a deposit by TBD Fall 2018 and Spring 2019.
+- All returning students who wish to receive housing must apply for housing in order to indicate their intention to participate in the room selection process by submitting a deposit.
 For more information please visit the Office of Residence Life website.

-- Students who will be starting at Merrimack (as first years and transfers) in Spring 2019 will receive information about their housing process with their Enrollment Mailing.
+- Incoming students who will be starting at Merrimack (as first-years and transfers) will receive information about their housing process with their Enrollment Mailing.

 Step 2: Submit the Nonacademic Accommodation(s) Request Form and attach the completed Medical Provider Form

 - Additional documentation may be submitted by email or in person at the office but will be considered insufficient as standalone documentation.